hbr/Lambda-Calculus/typed/coc/strong_normalization.md

 ~~~
     sub t in model mlist T

-    sub T in SN

     for all (sub,mlist) |= Gamma, (x:A)
 ~~~

 Let `(sub',mlist')` be `(sub,mlist)` with the entry for `x` removed.
 This pair certainly satisfies `Gamma`.

-Both conditions can be derived immediately from the induction hypothesis.
+The goal follows mmediately from the induction hypothesis.

 #### Product